"God did not intend the human family

 I wonder which God Frank is talking about?
 If I listen to his God, then I am doomed to a life of struggle, toil, and despair as a prerequisite to heaven.
 Sorry, Frank.
-I reject your God, but I am ever so happy to allow you yours.
-I choose a God who actually loves me as a valued part of the whole of creation.
+I reject your God, but I am ever so happy to allow you yours as I choose a God who actually loves me as a valued part of the whole of Creation.

 "I wish to preach, not the doctrine of ignoble ease, but the doctrine of the strenuous life." -- Theodore Roosevelt.

 So, Teddy thinks that ease is without any honor of character or purpose.
 Yes, I see how that is in your life, Teddy.
 Please continue on and enjoy yourself.
 However, I much prefer ease.

 "The true Christian is called to be a soldier and must behave as such from the day of his conversion to the day of his death.
 He is not meant to live a life of religious ease, indolence, and security.
 He must never imagine for a moment that he can sleep and doze along the way to heaven, like on traveling in an easy carriage." -- J. C. Ryle

 Hmm. . .
 I wonder if J. C. actually read the Bible?
 Personally, I don't see Christ in that statement anywhere.
 My recollection is that Jesus said to "love one another as we love ourselves."
 So, J. C., I'm happy to allow you to have your beliefs on the true Christian; however, I choose to continue to stand in my open-mindedness and ease of where the values of the Bible have touched me deeply.

 "What we hope ever to do with ease, we must learn first to do with diligence." -- Samuel Johnson.